Krutika-Deshpande/Sentiment-Analysis-using-Naive-Bayes-Classifier-of-BEST-BUY-Google-Mini-Reviews/README.md

 # Sentiment-Analysis-using-Naive-Bayes-Classifier-of-BEST-BUY-Google-Mini-Reviews

+Sentiment analysis also known as opinion mining is the process of determining the emotional tone behind a series of words, used to gain an understanding of the the attitudes, opinions and emotions expressed within an online mention.

 Performed Text Analytics determining the sentiment of reviews using Naive Bayes Classifier for Google Mini Reviews from BestBuy
 <br />
 <img width="600" height="300" src="https://cnet2.cbsistatic.com/img/IMKLzOuIl4vMHFlRBMx9Uwgoeak=/970x0/2017/10/06/e3f31773-a89c-4f4e-9bd1-9df6955cc7e8/google-home-mini-14.jpg">